ajee10x/ProjectArbor/README.md

 ## License
-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.